 Indicator: Volume harvested relative to the sustainable wood supply

-- The modest decline in harvest is a result of a large decrease in the volume of softwood timber harvested in British Columbia combined with a nearly identical increase in the volume of softwood timber harvested in the rest of Canada.
+- The increase in harvest is attributable to a large increase in the volume of softwood timber harvested in British Columbia offset by smaller declines in Ontario and Alberta.

-Annual harvest versus supply deemed sustainable for harvest, 1990–2017
+Annual harvest versus supply deemed sustainable for harvest, 1990 to 2018

 Why is this indicator important?